Ullaakut/cameradar/README.md

 ## Next improvements

+- [ ] Add a docker deployment to avoid the current deps hell
 - [ ] Development of a MySQL cache manager
 - [ ] Development of a JSON file cache manager
 - [ ] Development of an XML file cache manager